 Beekman continued “It is totally unacceptable that these cuts are being passed on to local communities in this way and we ask Falkirk Council to go back to the drawing board and spare their residents from these damaging plans.”

-UNISON Falkirk would urge everyone to get behind our campaign and protect Community Learning & Development Services in Falkirk.
+UNISON Falkirk will be taking the issue to members, service users and the broader community in the coming weeks and would urge everyone to get behind our campaign and protect Community Learning & Development Services in Falkirk.

 For further information contact:-